Charte-dot/The-Tipsy-Tiger-cg/TESTING.md

 ```

 ### Unittest
 Unittest was used for automated testing of the project.
-Urls, Models, and views were tested.
+URLS, Models, and views were tested.
 A total test coverage of 85% was achieved.

 ![](documentation/test-screenshots/coverage-report.png)